castillocarlosr/portfolio/README.md

 This portfolio is an ever evolving work that is being updated as my life's career changes.

 Created on: October 19, 2018

 ~~First major update: October 24, 2018~~<br>
 ![](public/images/ScreenShotPortfolio.png?raw=true)
 Last update: August 21, 2020
 - Updated:  Added certificates link and section below resume section.
-- Updated:  Removed :busts_in_silhouette: mixer :cry: icon for xBox.
-- Updated:  Replaced Mixer with Twitch.
+- Updating:  Working on Certificates page.

 Pending Update
 ~~ December 28, 2020 ~~
 ~~  Will update with new employment (HCL America) ~~
-* Currently being updated:  2022 September 16
+* Currently being updated:  September 27, 2022
 * Updates to include projects worked on at HCL America
 - LinkedIn is up-to-date (mostly)